EdbMails EDB Recovery and Migration software

 • After enabling Cached Exchange mode, close and restart Outlook.

-Note that enabling Cached Exchange mode may increase the size of your mailbox file on your local computer, so make sure you have enough free disk space before enabling this option.
-Also, if you have a slow or unreliable internet connection, Cached Exchange mode may not work correctly, and you may experience slow performance or connection issues.
+Keep in mind that enabling Cached Exchange Mode will increase the size of your local mailbox file, so it’s important to ensure you have sufficient disk space available.
+Additionally, if you're working with a slow or unstable internet connection, Cached Exchange Mode may not function optimally and could lead to performance delays or connectivity issues.

 The following steps describe how to rename the Outlook data folder: